zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 [Msdiv 22] (#msdiv22) {#msdiv22 .ref .msdiv}

 [APZ 22.4] (#apz22 .4) {#apz22 .4 .ref .apz} "Collections In All Doctrines
-comes to the dogma” is the gathering of cravings and the gathering of outlook (here 3 (iii) the act should be applied) The gathering of this craving is to gather this view The gathering of his cravings was not secret.
+comes to the dogma" is the gathering of cravings and the gathering of outlook (here 3 (iii) the act should be applied) The gathering of this craving is to gather this view The gathering of his cravings was not secret.
 Outlook Collection Diritatification LaddaDi.
 The gathering of cravings was not made unpretendous, so the gathering of vision was not impoverished